xverges/mongo-replica-set/docs/index.md

 We can read and write using this client, from both the box that has the primary and the box that has the secundary.

+## Working with proper credentials and with the local database

+So far the tests have been run using mongo root's credentials and regular databases.
+We now need to verify that we can work with less privileged credentials and with the local databases.
+We will

+- add a script that sets up the permissions to be able to use the local database
+- use non-root credentials to read and update the database and the replicaset

+The tests show that

+- the `local` database can be updated when using the secondary and no replicaset specification
+- the `local` database of the secondary WON'T be updated if we specify a replicaset.